nonsensor/mikesite/blog/figma-organization-for-busy-designers.md

   - design
 ---

-**EDIT TO THIS POST: (link: https://help.figma.com/hc/en-us/articles/360038511413-Set-custom-thumbnails-for-files Figma has a much more native way of handling this now).
+**EDIT TO THIS POST: [Figma has a much more native way of handling this now](https://help.figma.com/hc/en-us/articles/360038511413-Set-custom-thumbnails-for-files).
 It's pretty rad, try it out.**

 If you're like a lot of designers, especially young enthusiastic ones or possibly freelancers with time between projects, you love to organize and beautify your systems.
 I've made a new CSS theme for my markdown editor!
 I built a home page for my browser that beautifully links to my current projects and most common pages.
 Etc.